 Even the best dental insurance Ontario has exclusions.
 Knowing what’s not covered helps you plan your budget and avoid surprises.
 Common exclusions include:

-- Cosmetic procedures such as teeth whitening or veneers
+- Cosmetic procedures such as teeth whitening, veneers, or bonding for aesthetic purposes

-- Orthodontic treatments (like braces or aligners), unless your plan specifically includes them
+- Orthodontic treatments (like braces or clear aligners), unless your plan specifically includes orthodontic coverage (often with a lifetime maximum and long waiting period)

-- Services performed more often than your plan allows; for example, cleanings every 9 to 12 months
+- Services performed more often than your plan allows; for example, routine cleanings typically limited to every 6 to 12 months (depending on the plan)

-So, if you’re wondering, “Is teeth whitening covered by insurance?” the answer is a simple no!
+So, if you’re wondering, “Is teeth whitening covered by insurance?” the answer is almost always no for standard plans.

 Different Types of Dental Insurance in Ontario